magiknono/middleman-heroku-bourbon-ready/README.md

 #### TO DO

  - make basic starting partial/nav/footer/header with neat-basic-center-grid
+ - make one demo site with erb and maybe after migrating to slim
+ - create a command line for configuration option
 #### License

 Copyright (c) 2015 Arnaud Cormier.
 MIT Licensed, see [LICENSE](http://github.com/magiknono/middleman-heroku-bourbon-ready/blob/master/LICENSE.md) for details.